-You have used all your inner capabilities in your projects and pleasing your boss, but when you ultimately receive your performance review feedback, it gives you a terrible jerk you notice a couple of negative remarks, alleging bad or not up-to-the-mark performance.
-The negative report means either you have all the chance of losing your reward, bonus, promotion or get fired.
+You have used all your inner capabilities in your projects and please your boss, but when you ultimately receive your performance review feedback, it gives you a terrible jerk; you notice a couple of negative remarks alleging bad or not up-to-the-mark performance.
+The negative report means either you have all the chance of losing your reward, bonus, promotion, or get fired.
 In this situation, it is natural for you to get panicked and gravely sink into remorse.
 But this is not something that should make you fall into depression as it is only a bad performance review feedback and a signal for you to act and start thinking overall again about your standing, skills, and performance.

 Negative performance review feedback is always contrary to the thoughts that we make about ourselves and what we feel about.
 There is always a difference between what we think about our work and what others perceive about us.
-These reality checks are merely a realization about where we are and where we are standing.
-As no one player can make all the bad performance review system in a match and so are the bad performance review feedback for employees who cannot be the robots who are programmed to make no mistakes.
-Human beings have their own share of limitations and weakness.
+These reality checks are merely a realization about where we are and where we are standing as no one player can make all the bad performance review systems in a match, and so is the bad performance review feedback for employees who cannot be the robots who are programmed to make no mistakes.
+Human beings have their own share of limitations and weaknesses.
 They have to conform to their fears and do not allow any negative review to jeopardize their dreams.
 In the situation of negative remarks, they should display their mental and emotional strength and take all the negatives in a positive stride.

 1. Is your evaluation report a genuine one